shakfu/buyer/docs/test_lint_status.md

 ## What This Means

 ### For Development
-- ✅ All core functionality is tested and working
+- [x] All core functionality is tested and working
-- ✅ All business logic is validated
+- [x] All business logic is validated
-- ✅ Services, models, database operations all pass
+- [x] Services, models, database operations all pass
-- ❌ CLI and web interface tests cannot run due to network issues
+- [X] CLI and web interface tests cannot run due to network issues
-- ❌ Linting cannot complete due to network issues
+- [X] Linting cannot complete due to network issues

 ### For Production
 The application **will work fine in production** because: